latex3/latex3.github.io/latex3/code/index.md

 installation.

-There is also the possibility to run the version for the next release using the so-called `-dev` formats which are currated prereleases (that we believe are suitable for use and testing)
+There is also the possibility to run the version for the next release using the so-called `-dev` formats which are curated prereleases (that we believe are suitable for use and testing)

 However, if you wish to test the unreleased development code on GitHub,